SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/defining-permissions.md

 The user runs queries against the data in the data lake.
 For details see section [Querying offloaded Cumulocity IoT data](/datahub/working-with-datahub#querying-offloaded).
 To run queries the following approaches can be used:

 * Dremio UI: The Dremio account defined in section [Setting up Dremio account and data lake](/datahub/setting-up-datahub#setting-up-dremio-datalake) is used for logging into the UI.
 * Dremio API: The Dremio account defined in section [Setting up Dremio account and data lake](/datahub/setting-up-datahub#setting-up-dremio-datalake) is used for authenticating the requests against the Dremio REST API.
-Software AG does not recommend to directly invoke Dremio APIs; they might be removed or changed at any time without prior notice.
+Software AG does not recommend directly invoking Dremio APIs; they might be removed or changed at any time without prior notice.
 * DataHub proxy API: The Cumulocity IoT user needs the role **DATAHUB_READER** in order to run queries using the proxy API.

 The permissions for the role **DATAHUB_READER** are defined as follows: